Shajar77/MobileFix-Lab/README.md

 # Mobile Fix Lab

 A professional Point of Sale (POS) and inventory management system designed for mobile repair enterprises.
-Built with React 19 and Firebase, it features a high-performance glassmorphic interface with real-time data synchronization.
+Built with React 19 and Firebase, it features a high-performance glassmorphic interface with real-time data synchronization and multi-user workspace isolation.

 ## Core Features

 ### Inventory & POS
+- **Multi-user Workspaces**: Secure, isolated database for every shop owner linked to their Google Account.
 - **Real-time Inventory**: Automated stock tracking with low-stock indicators.
 - **Dynamic Terminal**: High-speed checkout with custom pricing and optimistic UI updates.
 - **Sales Analytics**: Comprehensive revenue tracking and top-product performance metrics.